Oldest football clubs: Argentina

 Buenos Aires Cricket & Rugby Club claims to be the oldest club still in existence in Argentina.
 According to the club's website, the club was founded before 8 December 1864 as a cricket institution.
 The date of foundation has been recognised by the Buenos Aires Rugby Union.
 It is however believed that the club was founded in 1831, with existing documentary evidence about a cricket match played by Buenos Aires that same year.
 Nevertheless, the practise of any "football" code did not start until 1951 when the BACC merged with the Buenos Aires F.C. and rugby union was added.

 Club Atlético del Rosario was officially established in 1867 as a cricket institution.
 The club soon added association football, being the first club from Rosario playing in the Primera División, the top division of Argentina.
 In rugby union, Rosario AC played the first inter-clubs match in the country on 28 June 1886, when the team faced Buenos Aires Football Club.

 Having been established in 1875, Club Mercedes is considered the oldest association football club still in existence in Argentina.
-This places Mercedes above Gimnasia y Esgrima de La Plata and Quilmes, both founded in 1887.
+This places Mercedes above Gimnasia y Esgrima La Plata and Quilmes, both founded in 1887.